ShawnHuang497/xiaoshuanghuang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Xiaoshuang Huang is a final year master's student at China Agricultural University.
+I am a Multimodal Large Model Algorithm Engineer.
 I am eager to contribute to research in areas such as, but not limited to:
 - **Multi-modal Large Language Model (MLLM)**
 - **Visual Comprehension**
 - **Mixture of Experts**
 - **The Application of MLLM**

-I am currently working as a multimodal large model algorithm engineer at Xiaohongshu.

 I welcome academic discussions or collaborations.
 Please feel free to [email me](mailto:huangxs497@gmail.com) if interested.